 |TORQUE (lb.-inches) = TENSION (lbs.) x ROLL DIA. (inches) x 0.5|

 Use the Full Roll Diameter for calculating the maximum torque neededFor applications with the web running over a pulley or between nip rollers (pinch rollers), use the pulley diameter as the roll diameter in the formula above.

 Always be conservative - select the next larger model if the application requires nearly the rated torque

-RPM - RPM must be less than the maximum allowable.
+RPM - RPM is used for slip (thermal) heat calculations.
+RPM must be less than the maximum allowable.

 For load simulation, torque limiting and similar applications, RPM is already known.

 For web handling, usually linear speed (Web Speed) is known, and RPM must be calculated.
 Calculate RPM :

 |RPM = 3.8 x WEB SPEED (feet per minute) / ROLL DIAMETER (inches)|

 Use the Full Roll Diameter to determine the slowest speed.
 Use the Core Diameter (empty spool diameter), to determine the fastest speed.
 For applications with the web running over a pulley or between nip rollers (pinch rollers), use the pulley diameter as the roll diameter.